intel/auto-round/README.md

 with a perfect score of 16/16 across llamv1/llamav2/mistral-7b on W4G-1, W4G128, W3G128, and W2G128, based on the
 average accuracies of 11 zero-shot tasks.

-## Tips

-1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.

-2 Setting 'minmax_lr' to 2.0/iters has been observed to occasionally yield improved results.

 ## Reference